What We Believe

 Our Vision: Inviting and equipping all people to share in the love of Christ.

 Our Mission: In grateful response to God's grace and empowered by the Holy Spirit through Word and Sacraments, the mission of Trinity Lutheran Church is to show the love of Christ by word and deed within our church, community and the World.

 That God is the Creator of the universe with all its grandeur and beauty, and that He sustains it with His almighty power.
 He also created our first parents, Adam and Eve, in His own image that they might live in fellowship with Him and be His instruments to care for His creation.

 That Adam and Eve, whom God created, doubted and rebelled against Him.
 They sinned and their natures became evil, now every human being is born with a self-centered nature and a tendency for evil that violates God's will and desire.
 Attempts to change human nature or to please God with our own good works are doomed to failure.
 People need forgiveness and new life, and God provides it by His grace alone solely through faith in Jesus Christ that He creates within people by the Gospel.

 That God out of pure love gives people forgiveness of sins and thus reconciles them to Himself.
 He does this even though He is a just God who punishes sin because His own Son, Jesus Christ took the punishment for all sin for all people upon Himself.

 He did all this when he died on the cross of Calvary.
 God raised Him from the dead, three days later, on that first Easter Sunday, thereby proving to the world that the sacrifice of God’s Son, Jesus Christ, the Holy Lamb of God, has been accepted by the Heavenly Father, on our behalf, so that mankind’s sins are paid for in full.

 That people receive forgiveness through faith.
 Faith is the hand which accepts

-after this life as believers live with Him in heaven for all eternity.
+That the fellowship that God establishes with His believers on earth, will continue after this life, as believers live with Him in heaven for all eternity.